teleprint-me/regress/README.md

 ## 4. Event

 An **event** is a specific outcome or a set of outcomes from a sample space.
-In probability theory, events are subsets of the sample space, which is the set of all possible outcomes of a random experiment.
-Understanding events is fundamental to calculating probabilities and analyzing data.
+In probability theory, events are subsets of the sample space, which contains all possible outcomes of a random experiment.
+Understanding events is essential to calculating probabilities and analyzing data.

 ### Sample Space and Events